ayushshrivastv/OpenAPI-Integration-with-DocC/README.md

 ./scripts/local-preview.sh
 ```

-This script creates the necessary directory structure for local testing and handles the redirects properly.
-This is the most reliable way to preview the documentation exactly as it will appear on GitHub Pages.
+This script serves the documentation directory and opens it in your browser.
+You will be automatically redirected to the API documentation.

 #### Using the server script: